Luxembourg: Education

 The University of Luxembourg is the only university based in the country.

 Luxembourg's education system is trilingual: the first years of primary school are in Luxembourgish, before changing to German; while in secondary school, the language of instruction changes to French.
 Proficiency in all three languages is required for graduation from secondary school.
 In addition to the three national languages, English is taught in compulsory schooling and much of the population of Luxembourg can speak English.
 The past two decades have highlighted the growing importance of English in several sectors, in particular the financial sector.
 Portuguese, the language of the largest immigrant community, is also spoken by large segments of the population, but by relatively few from outside the Portuguese-speaking community.

 The University of Luxembourg is the only university based in Luxembourg.
 In 2014, Luxembourg School of Business, a graduate business school, was created through private initiative and received the accreditation from the Ministry of Higher Education and Research of Luxembourg in 2017.
 Miami University, an American university, maintains the Dolibois European Center satellite campus in Differdange.

-Healthcare
+Health

 According to data from the World Health Organization, healthcare spending on behalf of the government of Luxembourg topped $4.1 Billion, amounting to about $8,182 for each citizen in the nation.
 Luxembourg allows residents to choose their own doctor while also having public healthcare cover 80% to 90% of all healthcare costs.
-The nation of Luxembourg collectively spent nearly 7% of its Gross domestic product on health, placing it among the highest spending countries on health services and related programs in 2010, and 6th place in highest health index of countries in Europe in 2023.
+The nation of Luxembourg collectively spent nearly 7% of its gross domestic product on health, placing it among the highest spending countries on health services and related programmes in 2010, and 6th place in highest health index of countries in Europe in 2023.